uccser/cs-field-guide/docs/source/getting_started/helper_commands.rst

 - Start the Django website system
 - Start the Nginx server to display the website and static files
 - Start the database server
-- Update the database with the required structure (known as the schema)
-- Load the CS Field Guide content into the database
-- Create the required static files

-Once the script has performed all these tasks, the script will let you know the website is ready.
+Once the script has performed all these tasks, the script will tell you to run the `update` command.
-Open your preferred web browser to the URL ``localhost`` to view the website.

 -----------------------------------------------------------------------------